exp111/MMClone/README.md

     - notify user that other user has changed/reset case
     - host migration/close lobby when host leaves
 - right click menu:
+    - delete all markers
     - debug:
         - on circle: set color
+        - delete all circles
 - style markers (so you can see what you marked)
 - help page + first time landing page/tutorial
 - fix bounds on small images